typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-literal-enum-member.md

-# Disallow identifier (aka variable) enum members (`no-identifier-enum-member`)
+# Require that all enum members be literal values to prevent unintended enum member name shadow issues (`prefer-literal-enum-member`)

-TypeScript allows the value of an enum member to be any valid JavaScript expression.
+TypeScript allows the value of an enum member to be many different kinds of valid JavaScript expressions.
 However, because enums create their own scope whereby each enum member becomes a variable in that scope, unexpected values could be used at runtime.
 Example:

 ```ts
 const imOutside = 2;